Open-Attestation/oa-verify/README.md

 ### Environment variables

-- `PROVIDER_API_KEY`: let you provide your own PROVIDER API key.
+- `PROVIDER_API_KEY`: You can provide your own PROVIDER API key.
-- `PROVIDER_ENDPOINT_URL`: let you provide your preferred JSON-RPC HTTP API URL.
+- `PROVIDER_ENDPOINT_URL`: You can provide your preferred JSON-RPC HTTP API URL.
-- `PROVIDER_NETWORK`: let you specify the network to use, i.e. "homestead", "mainnet", "sepolia".
+- `PROVIDER_NETWORK`: You can specify the network to use, i.e. "homestead", "mainnet", or "sepolia".
-- `PROVIDER_ENDPOINT_TYPE`: let you specify the provider to use, i.e. "infura", "alchemy", "jsonrpc".
+- `PROVIDER_ENDPOINT_TYPE`: You can specify the provider to use, i.e. "infura", "alchemy", or "jsonrpc".

-_Provider that is supported: Infura, EtherScan, Alchemy, JSON-RPC_
+  - Supported providers include:
+    - Infura
+    - EtherScan
+    - Alchemy
+    - JSON-RPC

 ### Switching network

-You may build the verifier to verify against a custom network by either:
+You may build the verifier to check against a custom network with either way:

-1. providing your own web3 provider
+1. Providing your own Web3 provider

-2. specifying the network name (provider will be using the default ones)
+2. Specifying the network name

+   In this way, the provider will be using the default one.

-To provide your own provider:
+#### Provider

+The following code example shows how you can specify a custom provider:

 ```ts
 const verify = verificationBuilder(openAttestationVerifiers, { provider: customProvider });
 ```

-To specify network:
+#### Network

+The following code example shows how you can specify the network:

 ```ts
 const verify = verificationBuilder(openAttestationVerifiers, { network: "sepolia" });
 ```

-### Specify resolver
+### Specifying the resolver

-`oa-verify` exposes a method, called `createResolver` that allows you to easily create custom resolvers, to resolve DIDs:
+Using the exposed `createResolver` method, you can easily create custom resolvers to resolve DIDs:

 ```ts
 import { createResolver, verificationBuilder, openAttestationVerifiers } from "@govtechsg/oa-verify";